ragibasif/dotfiles/.github/ISSUE_TEMPLATE/temp.md

 ---
-name: Add a Script to Sync Dotfiles Across Machines
+name: Add a License Header to Scripts
-about: Create a script to sync dotfiles across multiple machines.
+about: Add a license header to all scripts and configuration files.
-title: "[Enhancement] Add a sync script"
+title: "[Documentation] Add license headers"
-labels: enhancement, scripting
+labels: documentation, good first issue
 assignees: ''

 ---

 ### Description
-Create a script to sync dotfiles across multiple machines using Git or a cloud storage service.
+Add a license header to all scripts and configuration files to ensure proper attribution and compliance.

 ### Tasks
-- Write a script to pull and apply the latest dotfiles.
+- Add the MIT license header to each file.
-- Add instructions for setting up the sync process.
+- Use a script to automate the process.

 ### Additional Notes
-- Ensure the script is secure and easy to use.
+- Ensure the headers are consistent and properly formatted.